-He is Risen If you are visiting with us today, please take a welcome brochure (located in the envelope rack on the back of each pew) and fill out the visitor card.
+If you are visiting with us today, please take a welcome brochure (located in the envelope rack on the back of each pew) and fill out the visitor card.
 Please place it in the offering plate or leave it with an usher.

-The Acclamation (BCP page 123)
+THE ACCLAMATION - (BCP 2019 page 123)

-Alleluia!
+Celebrant Alleluia!
 Christ is risen!

-People:

-The Lord is risen indeed!
+People The Lord is risen indeed!
 Alleluia!

-The Collect for Purity (BCP page 124)
+The Collect for Purity

-Almighty God, to you all hearts are open, all desires known, and from you no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy Name; through Christ our Lord.
+Priest: Almighty God, to you all hearts are open, all desires known, and from you no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy Name; through Christ our Lord.
 Amen.